csierr/forecasting-superstore-sales/README.md

 - Prepare the dataset for time series modeling

-- Experiment with different forecasting models
+- Apply and compare several time series forecasting models

-- Evaluate the models' performance and visualize the predictions
+- valuate model performance using metrics such as MAPE, MAE, and R²

+- Visualize model predictions and reflect on model strengths, limitations, and potential improvements

 # 🛠️ Tech Stack

 - Python
 - Pandas, NumPy, Matplotlib, Seaborn
 - scikit-learn, statsmodels
-- Prophet, ARIMA, and other time series models
+- Theta, ARIMA and Prophet forecasting models
 - Jupyter Notebooks

 # 🚧 Status

-**This project is currently in development.**
-Feel free to follow along as it evolves — feedback and ideas are always welcome!
-Stay tuned for updates!
+This project represents a complete first attempt at tackling time series forecasting using real-world retail data.
+It includes end-to-end steps from data exploration to model evaluation and comparison.

+While the core goals have been met, there’s room for future improvements, such as:

+* Fine-tuning model parameters

+* Trying other models or ensemble forecasting techniques

+* Automating model selection and evaluation

+As a first structured forecasting project, it's a solid foundation — and a great stepping stone for more advanced forecasting work to come.